sopra-fs21-group-10/td-server/README.md

 ## Introduction
 The aim of our project was to build a 2D-Towerdefense game.
 In case you don't know the genre yet, [here is a nice video](https://datasaurus-rex.com/inspiration/storytelling/tower-defense-games-explained), that explains the most important aspects.
 Furthermore, the application has to consist of a front-end and back-end, which are usign the REST-protocol.
 In addtion to this, an external API has to be used, too.
+In the beginning, the game we had in mind had a multiplayer mode, where you could buy extra minions for your opponent and the goal was to survive longer than the other player, but this had to be abandoned.
+In the end, we setteled for a pretty simple tower defense game.

 ##  Technologies used
 The language used for the backend is java.
 The database is managed with jpa.
 Other important libararies/API's were spring boot, the openweathermap APi, Mockito for the tests etc.